Nico-Curti/rFBP/README.md

 * scikit-learn >= 0.20.3
 * requests >= 2.22.0

+The `Cython` version can be built and installed via `CMake` enabling the `-DPYWRAP` variable.
-The `Python` wrap guarantees also a good integration with the other common Machine Learning tools provided by `scikit-learn` `Python` package; in this way we can use the `rFBP` algorithm as equivalent alternative also in other pipelines.
+The `Python` wrap guarantees also a good integration with the other common Machine Learning tools provided by `scikit-learn` `Python` package; in this way you can use the `rFBP` algorithm as an equivalent alternative also in other pipelines.
 Like other Machine Learning algorithm also the `rFBP` one depends on many parameters, i.e its hyper-parameters, which has to be tuned according to the given problem.
 The `Python` wrap of the library was written according to `scikit-optimize` `Python` package to allow an easy hyper-parameters optimization using the already implemented classical methods.